scriptex/AnimateMe/README.md

 If you want to stop AnimateMe, there are two ways to do so:

 1. Calling `unbind` on the instance will remove all event listeners which will cause your animations to stop working.
+2. Calling `cleanup` on the instance will remove all CSS classes set to your elements by AnimateMe.
+You can pass an array with elements to this method.
+This way you can tell AnimateMe exactly which elements' CSS classes you want cleaned up.
-2. Calling `destroy` will remove all event listeners and all CSS classes set to your elements, effectively restoring their initial state.
+3. Calling `destroy` on the instance will remove all event listeners and all CSS classes set to your elements by AnimateMe, effectively restoring their initial state.

 Example: